Savory Roasted Root Vegetables with Maple and Cumin

 Instructions

-• Roast the vegetables for 35-40 minutes until they are tender and caramelized.
+• Roast the vegetables for 35-40 minutes, tossing and flipping half way through, until they are tender and caramelized.

-• Pile the vegetables onto a large platter or plate.
-Before serving, finish with flaky sea salt and a sprinkling of fresh thyme leaves.
+• To serve, pile the vegetables onto a large platter or plate.
+Finish with a sprinkle of flaky sea salt and freshly cracked black pepper.

 Notes